2022 NEOMTA Fall Festival

 Rules and Regulations:

 Each performer will receive an adjudicator’s written evaluation, certificate, and ribbon once they have finished performing.

-Singers and instrumentalists are responsible for finding their own accompanist.
+Singers and instrumentalists are responsible for finding their own collaborative pianist.

 No changes in repertoire are allowed two weeks before the festival date.

-Festival Chair must be notified via e-mail of all repertoire changes prior to the deadline.
+Festival Co-Chairs must be notified via e-mail of all repertoire changes before the deadline.